vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 3: Now You See It is pretty good.
 If you're into horror, Dr. Udru is good too.

-3: Check out kaptainkristian.
+3: Check out ~~kaptainkristian~~.
 Video essays on all things pop-culture, from film to television to music, but he kills it on all fronts.
 Second only to **Every Frame a Painting**

-3: Some that are a little different than the **Every Frame a Painting** and Nerdwriter (who I can't stand) style that I don't see get enough love are Pop Culture Detective, Hbomberguy, and Folding Ideas.
+3: Some that are a little different than the **Every Frame a Painting** and ~~Nerdwriter~~ (who I can't stand) style that I don't see get enough love are Pop Culture Detective, Hbomberguy, and Folding Ideas.
 They all have film related videos but their channels aren't limited to that.

 2: Royal Ocean Film Society is really good for tips for beginning filmmakers and the creator adds a lot of unique filmmaking techniques into his videos.
 I also like **Lessons From the Screenplay**